eklitzke/libattr-hs/README.md

 You can find the latest stable version of this code on [HackageDB](http://hackage.haskell.org/packages/hackage.html).
-The bleeding-edge version of the code is hosted at git://github.com/eklitzke/libattr-hs.git and git://github.com/deian/libattr-hs.git.
+The bleeding-edge version of the code is hosted on [git://github.com/deian/libattr-hs.git](git://github.com/deian/libattr-hs.git).